-Letter Grade Grade Points
+Letter Grade Grade Point

-• A+ (Excellent) 90-99
+A+(Excellent) 90-99

-•A (Very Good) 80-89
+A(Very Good) 80-89

-• B+ (Good) 70-79
+B+(Good) 70-79

-B (Above Average) 60-69
+B(Above Average) 60-69

-Letter Grade Grade Points
+C(Average) 50-59

-C (Average) 50-59
+P (Pass) 40-49

-• P (Pass) 40-49
+F(Fail) Below 40

-•F(Fail) Below 40
+Ab (Absent) 0

-•Ab (Absent) 0
+Note-A student obtaining Grade F shall be considered failed and will be required to reappear in the Practicum for Enhancing Professional Skills and this grade will not be counted in the grand total marks for the course.

-Note- A student obtaining Grade F shall be considered failed and will be required to reappear in the Practicum for Enhancing Professional Skills and this grade will not be counted in the grand total marks for the of the course.
+Dissertation

-Dissertation - The research to be undertaken by the students of this professional programme must be drawn from the area of elementary / secondary education which will commenced from first year.
+The research to be undertaken by the students of this professional programme must be drawn from the area of elementary/secondary education which will commenced from first year.
 The activities to be completed in first year, such as identification of research problem, selection and development of tools and techniques and preparation of synopsis.
-However, the data collection, analysis and report writing will be completed by the students in Π^{\dagger} year.
+However, the data collection, analysis and report writing will be completed by the students in Π^{nd} year.

-Students will be attached to the elementary/Secondary schools, for systematically planned for working in the specialization area chosen by them.
+Students will be attached to the elementary/secondary teacher education institutions such as DIETs, IASEs, TTIs and CTEs etc., for systematically planned field internship/attachment for working in the specialization area chosen by them